uhyo/react-wc/README.md

 The developer experience is very close to the standard Web Components.

 Also, it is intentionally not really powerful so it cannot contain any logic.
 This helps decoupling logic components and styling components.

+Another point is that `react-wc` can pack up **HTML Structure with styles**, not just single element with styles.

 ## What About Syntax Highlighting?